 For those students interested in pursuing a career in academic medicine as a physician-scientist, enrollment in both the School of Medicine and the Graduate School of Biomedical Sciences is available.
 A program of study has been designed to permit the student to complete the requirements of both the M.D. degree and the Ph.D. degree.
-Accepted M.D./Ph.D. students will receive both stipend support and tuition (medical and graduate program) scholarships throughout the combined degree program.
-This program is designed to be completed in six to seven years and will provide the student with rigorous training in both clinical medicine and biomedical research.
+Accepted M.D./Ph.D. students will receive scholarships during School of Medicine study and a Research Assistantship during Ph.D. study as well as tuition (medical and graduate program) scholarships throughout the combined degree program.
+This program is designed to be completed in seven to eight years and will provide the student with rigorous training in both clinical medicine and biomedical research.